-Marks will be deducted from your group paper presentation (5% per person) if your group does not attend, and be on time for, the presentations of your colleagues.
+Marks will be deducted from your group paper presentation (5%) if you do not attend, and be on time for, the presentations of your colleagues.
 Attendance will be taken at 2:30 pm on the presentation day.

-Lecture and Exam Schedule: KINE 4516 3.0 (Fall 2015)
+Lecture and Exam Schedule: KINE 4516 3.0 (Fall 2018)